 Which Battery Connection Method Shall I Choose?

 You can also use these connections for recharging the batteries through solar panels.
-Always remember to be safe, and keep track of your battery connections.
+While constructing a battery bank, always ensure your safety, and keep track of your battery connections.
 If it helps, make a diagram of your battery banks before attempting to construct them.